dolphin-recsys/dolphin-recsys-simulation/README.md

-# recsys-simulate
+# dolphin-recsys-simulate
-simulate the user behavior for recommendation system
+simulate the user behavior for dolphin recommendation system